Updated April 2026

 Document the damage

 Take detailed photos and video from multiple angles.
-Note any witness details and circumstances while they are fresh.
+Note any witness details and the circumstances of the incident while they are fresh.

 4